 (17) The Department of Human Services, as provided in

-Section 17 of the Disabled Persons Rehabilitation Act.
+Section 17 of the Rehabilitation of Persons with Disabilities Act.

 (18) Any other agency or investigative body,

 including the Department of Public Health and a local board of health, authorized by State law to conduct an investigation into the quality of care provided to children in hospitals and other State regulated care facilities.
 The access to and release of information from such records shall be subject to the approval of the Director of the Department or his designee.